 Painting furniture is a great way to save money on decorating your house.
 If you’re attempting to stick to a budget or you are just looking for ways to make money flipping furniture, this list will help you with the beginner supplies you need.

 Some are investments that you will use over and over again, some are free, and the others are very inexpensive.
 Of course, it’s not an extensive list – just basics that will come in handy if you plan on doing several furniture makeovers.

 Top 10 Furniture Painting Supplies

-In no particular order, here’s my 10 favorite paint supplies.
+In no particular order, here are my 10 favorite furniture painting supplies.
 I use all of these and would never recommend something I don’t love.

 - Quality Brushes – I stick with either Purdy or Wooster brand because I’ve tried many brushes over the years and these are the ones that work the best.
 I find that if you don’t have a quality brush, you will see bristles coming out into your freshly painted masterpiece.
 No thank you.
 Bristles should know their role and stay outta my creations.

 - Electric Sander– If you are sanding a large piece, there really is no reason not to spring for an electric sander.
 To me, it’s an investment that your forearms and shoulders will thank you for later.
 We have had the same palm sander for years and it’s still going strong.
 I buy packs of sanding sheets in fine, medium, and coarse.
 For in-between coats of paint or primer, I just cut the sheets to fit my hands and use them that way.
 Use fine or extra-fine when sanding between coats.
 Unless you are using a “no-prep” paint like chalk paint, you probably need to sand your piece first.
 If it’s glossy, has wax, or has another protective coating on it, you have to sand it to get a surface the paint will adhere to.